rust-lang/book/src/ch03-05-control-flow.md

 Fortunately, Rust provides another, more reliable way to break out of a loop.
 We can place the `break` keyword within the loop to tell the program when to stop executing the loop.
-Recall that we did this in the guessing game to exit the program when the user won the game by guessing the number correctly.
+Recall that we did this in the guessing game in Chapter 2 to exit the program when the user won the game by guessing the number correctly.

 #### Conditional Loops With `while`

-A useful thing that many programs do is have a condition that can be evaluated within a loop.
+It's often useful for a program to have a condition that can be evaluated within a loop.
 While the condition is true, the loop runs.
 When the condition ceases to be true, we call `break`, stopping the loop.
-This could be implemented with a combination of `loop`, `if`, `else`, and `break`; try to do that now if you'd like!
+This could be implemented with a combination of `loop`, `if`, `else`, and `break`; you could try that now in a program, if you'd like.

 But this pattern is so common that Rust has a more efficient language construct for it, called a `while` loop.
 Here's an example using `while`: this program